top of page

 Berry picking at hobbit hill june 2022.jpg

 Applicants must be at least 18 years old, own or manage an incorporated business or non-profit that centers food production, and utilize regenerative agricultural practices or in some way support farmers who do.
-Please see our Loans page for the full list of General Eligibility Criteria.
+Please see our Loans page for full list of eligibility criteria.

 Foodshed Capital does not pull credit scores, nor are credit scores a component of our underwriting process.
-We do take careful steps to make sure you are prepared to manage debt, including looking closely at your revenue projections and marketing strategies.
+We do take careful steps to make sure you are prepared to manage debt, including looking closely at your revenue projections and seasonal cash flow.

 Yes, a farm loan interest is tax deductible as a business expense on a Schedule F.